-As an example of a split-plot design applied to a clinical trial, we might have randomised interventions at both primary care providers and individual patients (Bosworth et al, 2005).
-Thus, the whole-plots would be the primary care providers, and the subplots the individuals.
-The primary care providers could be divided into groups (blocks) based on certain similarities, eg in the same region.
-A split-plot design corresponds to a 2-level hierarchy, with whole-plots as the upper level and subplots as the bottom level.
+As an animal-production example, we might have a herd-management factor A (eg tie-stall versus free-stall barns) and a treatment B applicable to individual animals (eg vaccination with one of four vaccines).
+Thus, the whole-plots would be the herds, and the subplots the animals.
+The blocks could be groups (possibly pairs) of similar herds, eg in the same region or of approximately the same size.
+In this example, the subplot treatment (vaccine) should be randomly assigned to animals, whereas the whole-plot treatments can hardly be randomised to herds (farmers will not be sympathetic to the idea of changing barn type).
+A split-plot design corresponds to a 2-level hierarchy with whole-plots as the upper level and subplots as the bottom level.

-In the analysis of a split-plot experiment, the 2 factors A and B cannot be expected to be treated equally because they are applied to different experimental units.
+In the analysis of a split-plot experiment, the two factors A and B cannot be expected to be treated equally because they are applied to different experimental units.
 In particular, effects of the whole-plot factor A should be compared with the variation between whole-plots (corresponding to the first step of the design construction), and effects of the subplot factor B to the variation between subplots.
 It follows that it is necessary to split the total variation (or specifically the variance) in the data into variations between and within whole-plots.
 These variations are estimated independently from each other and with different accuracy (degrees of freedom).
-Usually the whole-plot variation will be considerably larger than the subplot variation, and factor A is estimated with less precision than factor B. The interaction between A and B 'belongs to' the subplot variation because differences between B-levels within any A-level can be determined within the whole-plots.
-This makes the split-plot design particularly attractive in situations where the principal interest is in the main effect of factor B and its interaction with factor A. In the example above, this would correspond to estimating the effects of the patient interventions and determining if the patient interventions had a different effect if combined with a primary care provider intervention.
-The split-plot design is discussed in most statistical texts on experimental design (eg Mead, 1990).
+Usually the whole-plot variation will be considerably larger than the subplot variation, and factor A is estimated with less precision than factor B. The interaction between A and B 'belongs to' the subplot variation because differences between B-levels within any Alevel can be determined within the whole-plots.
+This makes the split-plot design particularly attractive in situations where the principal interest is in the main effect of factor B and its interaction with factor A. In the example above, this would correspond to estimating the effects of the vaccines and determining if the vaccines worked differently in tie-stall compared with free-stall barns.
+The split-plot design is discussed in most statistical texts on experimental design (eg Mead, 1990)).